HomeAll Buyer GuidesBest AI Tools for UKG Users (2026)

 When a candidate enters the designated UKG stage, Tenzo AI reads the requisition — role, department, location, and any custom criteria — and automatically initiates an interview.
 No recruiter action required.
 The candidate receives an outbound phone call directly to their number.
 Tenzo AI dials them.
 They answer.
 The interview begins.

 This matters significantly for UKG's core customer base.
-Healthcare, retail, and manufacturing candidates are disproportionately likely to answer a phone call and unlikely to navigate to a browser-based screening link on a desktop.
+Healthcare, retail, and manufacturing candidates are disproportionately likely to answer a phone call and unlikely to handle to a browser-based screening link on a desktop.
 Voice AI completion rates run three to four times higher than link-based alternatives — and for the high-volume hiring programs that define UKG's heaviest users, that gap directly determines how much of the applicant pool makes it to evaluation.

 What Tenzo AI produces in UKG